SteveGeyer/Doris/README.md

 ![V2&V3 Robot](https://github.com/SteveGeyer/Doris/blob/master/docs/TwoGenerations.jpg "V2&V3 Robot")

 There have been several generations of Doris.
 V1 is now history.
 The left hand robot above is the currently working V2 design.
 It is a two wheel design based on stepper motors, an Arduino Leonardo, a MPU6050 IMU and A4988 stepper drivers.
 On the right is the V3 prototype in active development.
 It extends the V2 design by using an Arduino Uno along with a custom PC board for the motor drivers and IMU.
 It also supports both two wheel and three wheel ballbot designs.
 The picture shows the ballbot version.
+However, on further testing I discovered that the stepping motors did not have enough torque to push the omniwheels when they needed to slide.
+It looks like geared DC motors woudld be a better choice in future designs.
+I am leaving the V3 ballbot designs in this repository in the hopes that it will be the basis for a later design.

 This repository holds both the V2 and V3 designs.

 # 3D Models